20 Productivity

 Some of the material presented in this chapter will be discussed in class.
 It is your responsibility to ensure you cover all the concepts presented both in class and in this textbook.

-In the previous chapter, we estimated the total number of days (or iterations) it would take to complete the project.
-This assumed that each team member was working full-time on the project, and working at 100% productivity.
+In the previous chapter, we estimated the total number of days (or iterations) to complete the project.
+This assumed that each team member worked full-time on the project and at 100% productivity.
 In this section, we ask the question – is this reasonable?

-For most jobs, you will likely be required to work some minor variation on the 9 to 5 schedule.
+You will likely work some variation on the 9 to 5 schedule for most jobs.
 The point is that you will be expected to work a roughly 8-hour day, with time allotted for breaks and lunch.
 Ignoring these breaks, will you spend every second of every minute of every day sitting in front of your computer working on code?

-More than likely, the answer to this is no. Between scheduled meetings, and random people dropping by because you might be able to offer them advice, administrative duties, and a variety of other activities, you’re not going to spend every moment developing the project you have been assigned.
-And even if your only distraction from work is a 10-minute stand-up meeting, you still have lost those 10 minutes to coding.
+The answer is no. Distractions (e.g., meetings, administrative work) mean you won’t spend every moment coding.
+And even if your only distraction is a 10-minute stand-up meeting, you still have lost those 10 minutes to coding.

-None of these distractions are necessarily a bad thing, they are just a reality of the workforce.
-And this reality suggests it is very unlikely that we will ever spend 8 hours developing.
-In fact, assuming you have a 30-minute lunch and two 15-minute breaks per day, plus a daily 10-minute stand-up meeting, and only 2 hours of scheduled meetings per week, the total amount of time you have to develop per day is reduced to 6 hours and 26 minutes.
+None of these distractions are necessarily a bad thing, they are just a reality of a job.
+And this reality suggests it is unlikely we will ever spend 8 hours coding.
+Assuming you have a 30-minute lunch and two 15-minute breaks per day, plus a daily 10-minute stand-up meeting, and only 2 hours of scheduled meetings per week, development time is reduced to 6 hours and 26 minutes each day.
 That’s slightly more than 80% of your time.

 And we still haven’t considered the human factor.
-That is, there is no way that each of us is at 100% every single day.
+There is no way that each of us is at 100% every single day.
 Family life, lack of sleep, as well as mental and physical health issues all have an impact on our ability to work at 100%.
-And even if all of those things are in check, there are just some of those days when our minds are anywhere but at work.
+And even if all of those things are in check, there are some days when our minds are anywhere but at work.
 These things happen, and they need to be considered when we plan.

 But how do we do this?